Spirent/cloudsure/documentation/Node Contention - CNF_K8S_LS_NODE.md

 ## Testcase Overview

-This experiment can selectively deplete the CPU, Memory, and IO resources of the Kubernetes node.
-The experiment  validates the resilience of applications whose replicas may be evicted due to nodes becoming unschedulable (Not Ready) because of a lack of resources.
+This Testcase can selectively deplete the CPU, Memory, and IO resources of the Kubernetes node.
+The Testcase  validates the resilience of applications whose replicas may be evicted due to nodes becoming unschedulable (Not Ready) because of a lack of resources.

 This testcase can optionally be run with Landslide load generation.